drBenway/pixi-vn-wiki/start/canvas-asserts.md

 ## Load assets in the background before the project starts

 Load assets in the background, which means that the project will start without waiting for those assets to load.
 Keep in mind that if you upload a large amount of files, a large part of the connection will be used to load those assets.
 It is recommended not to exceed 500MB.

+To do this, you will use the `Assets.load` function without waiting before starting the project.
+The `Assets.load` function requires a string that is the alias of the asset to be loaded.
+The `Assets.load` function is asynchronous and returns a promise that will be resolved when all the assets are loaded.
+The `Assets.load` function requires a string that is the alias of the asset to be loaded.

 ```ts
 import { Assets } from "@drincs/pixi-vn";